-Particularly popular from the latter half of the 18th- to the mid-19th century, the style, distinguished by its fantastical oriental scenes and stylised flower and bird motifs, has witnessed a surge in popularity in recent years, with today's wallpaper and fabric houses offering a wealth of ornate decorative designs to bring wow-factor to your space.
+Characterized by fantastical oriental scenes and sinuous, stylized flower and bird motifs, the Chinoiserie trend has witnessed a surge in popularity in recent years, with today's wallpaper and fabric houses offering a wealth of ornate decorative designs to bring wow-factor to your interior design choices.

 'I truly believe the well-documented benefits of a garden are centric to the enduring appeal of Chinoiserie wallpaper – the traditional premise of which conjures a scene of flowers trees and birds that span the walls,' she says.